2015 - 2016 Graduate Assistantships in Student Affairs

 - Student Activities and Organizations – Student Organizations

 - Tate Student Center – University Union Student Programming Board

 Step Three: Application Completion

-- A statement of intent describing your interest in Student Affairs.
-If you are applying for a Housing assistantship, you will be asked for a second statement of intent explaining your desire to pursue an assistantship with University Housing.
-Both statements are limited to 500 words.
+- If you are applying for a Housing assistantship, you will be asked for a purpose statement limited to 500 words.

-** The Office of Vice President for Student Affairs coordinates only the application and interview processes for selected Master’s level graduate assistantships.
-Applicants for these graduate assistantships should address questions regarding all other aspects of employment, including but not limited to tuition remission and payroll, to the appropriate assistantship provider.
+** The Office of Vice President for Student Affairs (OVPSA) coordinates only the application and interview processes for selected graduate level assistantships and employment opportunities.
+Applicants should address questions regarding all other aspects of employment, including but not limited to tuition remission and payroll, to the appropriate assistantship provider.